AshFoster/whisky-legends/README.md

 - [The Whisky Exchange](https://www.thewhiskyexchange.com/) - A special mention for the Whisky Exchange who allowed the use of their images and product descriptions.
 - [Flaviar](https://flaviar.com/) - Provided other layout ideas.
+- [WallpaperAccess](https://wallpaperaccess.com/) - Provided the old paper image used throughout the site.